-The plan is to double the generation capacity by 2016.
-In order to achieve this target, the Big Results Now Initiative has been instituted with the aim of speeding up the processes necessary to fulfil Vision 2025.
+The plan is to double the current generation capacity through the Big Results Now Initiative (BRN), which aim at speeding up the processes necessary to fulfil Vision 2025.
 BRN focuses on key projects and a major structural change of the electricity sector.
-The time schedule and status for generation projects to be completed by 2016 are as indicated in Table 3 and Figure 3.
+The time schedule and status for generation projects are as indicated in Table 2 and Figure 3.